1895-1896 a j k

 In October 2011, negotiations over the move to the new Olympic Stadium collapsed after an anonymous complaint to the European Commission was made, alleging that a £40m loan from Newham Council amounted to state aid.
 Both Spurs and Leyton Orient had also given notice that they would appeal against a decision to dismiss their original objections giving rise to fears that legal action could rumble on through the courts for years to come.
-As a result the London Legacy Development Corporation published a new biding process for the Olympic Stadium, based on a 99-year lease rather than outright sale and West Ham renewed their intetrest.
+As a result the London Legacy Development Corporation published a new bidding process for the Olympic Stadium, based on a 99-year lease rather than outright sale and West Ham renewed their interest.
 They also returned to the Premier League at the first time of asking and in March 2013 the club signed the lease on the Olympic Stadium after the government agreed to contribute an extra £25m towards the cost of conversion.

 - a Wikipedia